psaikido/huphoria/README.md

 # huphoria

-A project in C
+A learning project in C
 Bookmark anything
-A bookmarking application expanding on my bash 'bookmarks' script
+A bookmarking application expanding on a bash 'bookmarks' script

+## TODO:

 - CRUD urls